TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

   <img title='Plotly graph 3' src=images/plotly_graph_3.png width="1000">
 </p>

-Next create a new dashboard and add the **Custom: Plotly Graph Card** to the dashboard section.
+Next create a new dashboard and add the **Custom: Plotly Graph Card** to the card section.

 <p align='center'>
   <img title='Plotly graph 4' src=images/plotly_graph_4.png width="1000">
 </p>

-Give the graph a title, set the hours to show, I used `0.25` which means that it will show data f`r every 15 minutes.
+Give the graph a title, for the hours to show, I used `0.25` which means that it will show data over a 15 minute rolling window.
 Under **Entities**, choose **Frigate Apex 0 temperature**, then save the configuration.
 <p align='center'>
   <img title='Plotly graph 5' src=images/plotly_graph_5.png width="1000">
 </p>